 Where did I get my microbiome?

 Microbes have been around for a lot longer than humans, and hundreds of thousands of them exist independent from human beings.
-We inherit our microbiomes from our mothers as we pass through the vaginal canal during childbirth, which is one of the reasons vaginal birth is so important when it comes to building our natural immunities.
+We inherit our microbiomes from our mothers, both in the placenta and as we pass through the vaginal canal during childbirth, which is one of the reasons vaginal birth is so important when it comes to building our natural immunities1.
 Then, infants grow their microbiomes through the miracle of breast milk and skin-to-skin contact, along with other factors in their diet and environment.

 OK, great.
 So… why does my microbiome matter?